May 2026 Almond Market Report

 May shipment volumes to India fell by over -9 million pounds YoY.
 Local markets are reportedly trading on par with California origin and some buyers are expressing caution with the Rupee to US Dollar exchange rate weakened.
 But inshell prices from handlers have held steady where many kernel specifications have experienced some modest softening of late.
 With California handlers not willing to chase sales on inshell, the supply constraints we had been speculating on may very well be materializing.
 India’s typical accelerated buying pattern ahead of Diwali is still a couple of months away, so we’re not expecting significant demand growth in the short term, especially if buyers are indeed being hesitant because of current price levels.
 But should that caution, or a lack of available inventory effectively empty supply chains, there could be real competition for the first available product come harvest season.

 Western Europe markets showed strong demand in May importing +9.1% more volume in May than a year ago.
-For the crop year, the region is up +3%.
 Markets seeing significant growth YoY in May included Belgium (+68.8% YoY), Netherlands (+35.0% YoY), and Germany (+13.8% YoY).
 For the crop year, Spain continues to shine with a +15% growth rate, with Italy growing at +8% and currently the region’s second largest market.
 Germany is not far behind Italy and has a strong growth rate of +7% on the crop year.
 The Netherlands, while experiencing a -25% growth rate on the crop year, imported equal volume in May compared to a year ago and could well defend its reign as the #2 market before the crop year is over.
+For the crop year, the region is up +3%.
+This in spite of regional uncertainty with war in Ukraine and growing production capacity out of Spain and Portugal.

 Interest for inshell products from Chinese buyers didn’t continue to materialize in direct shipments to the mainland, but may have helped Southeast Asian inshell shipments increase from 200 thousand to 1.9 million YoY.
 That said, increased demand for inshell shipments to the region has been a theme all crop season with shipments on the crop year up nearly +159%.
 On net, the region’s almond volume is up +33% on the crop year driven in large part by their strategic position as a value-add partner for Chinese buyers who face high import barriers importing directly from the US.

 Turkey had been positioning itself as a Middle Eastern trading hub prior to the war between the US, Israel, and Iran.
-This positioning has helped the region pivot its almond supply chain rather quickly with shipments that would have likely gone to the UAE now going to Turkey with the closure of the Strait of Hormuz.
-Shipments to the region were still off -8.6% in May, but with the UAE missing -11.7 million pounds of its 16 million pounds from a year ago, the war’s impact to regional shipment volume could have been much more significant without Turkey’s +9 million pound volume growth.
+With shipping now effectively closed through the Strait of Hormuz, Turkey has continued to embraced its role as a regional trading hub and now functions as the new Dubai with regional shipments that would have headed to traders in the UAE now being routed to Turkey.
+Of course a supply chain pivot is never simple and straight forward, and perhaps predictably, shipments to the region as a whole have softened with May shipments off -8.6%.
+But with the UAE missing -11.7 million pounds of its 16 million pounds from a year ago, the war’s impact to regional shipment volume could have been much more significant without Turkey’s +9 million pound volume growth.
 Turkey is now growing at a +42% rate on the crop year and is currently the region’s largest importer with the UAE seeing a -27% drop.
-As a region, the Middle East is off -1% on the crop year.
+As a region, the Middle East is off -1% on the crop year and the region maintains strong demand as markets remain relatively empty and operating hand to mouth.
+Our sales team reports consistent interest for volume through the transition with new crop interest as well signaling continued market strength.

 Morocco has topped 80 million pounds of imported almonds for the crop year.
 For context, Germany has imported 85.5 million, the Netherlands 85.9 million, and Italy 89.9 million.
 Italy is currently the 5th largest export market for California almonds.
 Italy has a population about 1.5 times larger than Morocco with Morocco having about 20 million fewer people.
 This represents a significant level of consumption on behalf of the Moroccan people and puts the country’s current annual growth rate of +47% into an especially impressive light.
 Continued growth at such a rate and consumption level seems implausible, but Morocco has clearly established itself as a strong consumer of California almonds and should continue to show strong demand.